Towards LLM-Powered Ambient Sensor Based Multi-Person Human Activity Recognition

 I am Professor in Computer Science at Grenoble Alpes University and in the LIG laboratory .

-I am currently leading the Multimodal Perception and Sociable Internaction (M-PSI) team at the LIG laboratory .
+I am currently leading the Multimodal Perception and Sociable Interaction (M-PSI) team at the LIG laboratory .

 From 2005 to 2023, I was Maître de Conférences (Associate Professor, HDR in 2018) in Computer Science at Grenoble Alpes University and in the LIG laboratory .